Elmer’s Glue: The Surprising Story

 Who Invented Elmer’s Glue?

 By the time, glue was being manufactured by Borden, the Borden Company was a relatively big conglomerate.
-Instead of one sole inventor, there was a team of chemists working on the development of the glue, and that team was overseen by Ashworth Stull (1917-1991).
+Instead of one sole inventor, a team of chemists worked on the development of the glue.
+Ashton Stull (1917-1991), vice president of the chemical division from 1938-1968, oversaw the team.

 How the Glue Became Elmer’s Glue